avioconsulting/mule-linter/README.md

 You may move expanded distribution folder to other persistent location and add it on OS PATH, and then run cli from anywhere on the system.

+## Build
+To build the project run -

+`./gradlew build`

+Generated Distribution and install in local -

+`./gradlew installDist`

+If rules are modified, regenerate GDSL file (before assembling) -

+`./gradlew generateGDSL`

 ## Rule Configuration